markterweele/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 ## Copilot installation with Windows updates and controls

-If you're an IT administrator and have enabled group policies to prevent the installation of Copilot, the Copilot app won't be installed on the configured devices.
-If you haven't enabled a group policy, you can remove the Copilot app by following one of the steps in the [Remove or prevent installation of the Copilot app](#remove-or-prevent-installation-of-the-copilot-app) section or configure the [AppLocker policy](/windows/security/application-security/application-control/app-control-for-business/applocker/applocker-overview) before installing Windows updates.
+If you're an IT administrator, you can remove the consumer Copilot app by following one of the steps in the [Remove or prevent installation of the Copilot app](#remove-or-prevent-installation-of-the-copilot-app) section or configure the [AppLocker policy](/windows/security/application-security/application-control/app-control-for-business/applocker/applocker-overview) before installing Windows updates.
 When the AppLocker policy for Copilot is enabled, it will:

-- Prevent the app from being installed if it isn't already on the device.
+- Prevent the consumer app from being installed if it isn't already on the device.
-- Block the app from being launched if it's already installed.
+- Block the consumer app from being launched if it's already installed.